mbeckh/cmake-utils/README.md

     target.

 ## GitHub Actions
-Two actions perform common build tasks.
+Three actions perform common build tasks.
 -   [configure](configure) - Configure a CMake build using cmake-utils.
 -   [msvc-dev-env](msvc-dev-env) - Set-up MSVC development environment.
+-   [env-restore](env-restore) - Re-use the MSVC environment in a different job.

 ## GitHub Workflows
 [Two workflows](workflows.md) can be used by consuming projects to get a full-featured build pipeline with